Reviewed by the Bright Headstart Editorial Team — Early Childhood Education Researchers

 What is the best preschool in Orange County?

 There is no single best preschool for every family.
-The strongest Orange County preschool options depend on your city, budget, schedule, and preferred teaching style.
-Irvine, Anaheim, Costa Mesa, Newport Beach, and Santa Ana all make sense for different reasons.
+The best fit depends on your city, budget, schedule, commute, and preferred classroom style.
+Irvine, Anaheim, Costa Mesa, Newport Beach, and Santa Ana all stand out for different reasons.

 Which Orange County city has the best preschool options?